Azasakhe/Netflix/Sync-of-watched-status-with-Netflix.md

 ### The limitations

-Being an **test feature**, it has _not yet been included to work with the Kodi library_.
+Being an **test feature**, may not always work properly.

-What is not working, due to an (yet) unknown problems:

-- The continue watching list will be updated, but not in add-on side yet (to update it will be needed add-on or Kodi reboot)
+- Currently there is _no integration with the Kodi library_, many code changes are required, so no ETA
 - It can rarely happen that the update of watched status fails with a notification on screen (see paragraph _errors_ below)

 ### How it works